 - If you’re interested, I’m feeling like going climbing at the gym

 Nobody is born knowing how to do this.
 Some of us are fortunate to have been taught or to have figured it out.
 But until we start creating and sharing useful and realistic tools, it doesn’t matter how much we complain about the problem.
 People need solutions in order to let go of behaviors that don’t work.

 So I invite you to give this a shot and see how it goes.
 After all, if there’s a chance that it’ll make talking with your partner about sex easier, if it might lead to your getting what you want, isn’t that a marvelous incentive?
 If you try this out, I’d love to hear how it goes for you.
 Feel free to comment below or send me a note.

 If you’re feeling stuck in your relationships or your sex life, and you’re looking for ways to make things work better, get in touch with me and let’s talk about what’s going on.
-I offer a free 30 minute Get Acquainted call, so we can discuss your situation and how I can help you figure it out.
-I provide coaching in my Seattle office and over Skype, so let’s find ways to get your challenges sorted out and make sex easy.
+I offer a free Get Acquainted call, so we can discuss your situation and how I can help you figure it out.
+I provide coaching in my Seattle office and over video, so let’s find ways to get your challenges sorted out and make sex easy.